scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Identification-of-the-class-responsibilty-information-from-the-Pharo-class-comment/index.md

 ---
 Title: Identification of the class responsibility information from the Pharo class comments
 ---
+#Identification of the class responsibility information from the Pharo class comments
 #Introduction
 Comments in Pharo are expressed in a very different way compared to other programming languages.
 Writing documentation in other programming languages annotations and pseudo-English is used mostly omitting the subject of the sentence.
 Whereas in Pharo, the text is written freely in the comment.